acraugh/pds4-context-products/README.md

 You should get an email notification from GitHub when your PR is merged into the NASA-PDS4 repo.
 At that point, if you are not planning to contribute any more modifications, you can delete your copy of the repo.
 To do this, go to the **Settings** tab of your repo and scroll down to the bottom section entitled "Danger Zone".
-At the end of the list of actions is a button labeled "Delete this repository".
+At the end of the list of dangerous actions is a button labeled "Delete this repository".
 If you really want to delete it, this is the button to click.

-If you think you will be working in this repo again, then you probably want to click on the "Sync fork" button to add any changes made the to *NASA-PDS/pds4-context-products* master.
-You can delete the branch you no longer need by clicking on the "Branches" tab (next to the "main" drop-down menu on the upper left).
+If you think you will be working in this repo again, then *after your PR is merged*, you should click on the "Sync fork" button to add any changes made to the *NASA-PDS/pds4-context-products* master (including the changes from your PR) into the main branch of your local copy.
+You can then delete the branch you no longer need by clicking on the "Branches" tab
+(next to the "main" drop-down menu on the upper left).
 This will display tables listing the existing branches.
 Click the trash can icon on the right of a branch row to delete the branch.